 For German majors who want an immersion experience, the Max Kade German House serves as a Living Learning Center for ten students and provides a very comfortable, informal setting for numerous extra-curricular activities, such as German Club, Kaffeestunde, discussion groups, conferences, and TV evenings.
-Opportunities to study abroad in German-speaking countries include a summer study tour to Dresden and a Study Abroad program in Bonn.
+Opportunities to study abroad in German-speaking countries include a summer study tour to Dresden.

 Scandinavian Studies minors can involve themselves in Icelandic Film Screenings and other events Nordic.
 In addition, you are invited to apply for the exchange program with the University of Uppsala in Sweden.

 Students of Yiddish can plan a minor by pursuing coursework in the Yiddish Program and through the Melton Center for Jewish Studies, which offers 200 interdisciplinary courses.
 Students may apply to the summer program at the Vilnius Yiddish Institute in Lithuania.
 A variety of scholarships is also offered, such as the George and Emily Severinghaus Beck Fund Scholarship for Study at Vilnius Yiddish Institute.